Welcome from the Dean

 Professor Andrew Stockley

 Find the contact details and profiles of our faculty management team by following the links below.

-- Associate Dean (Academic & Teaching and Learning) - Rob Batty
+- Associate Dean (Teaching and Learning) - Rob Batty

 - Associate Dean (Maori/Tumuaki) - Associate Professor Claire Charters

 - Associate Dean (Pasifika) - Associate Professor Treasa Dunworth

 - Associate Dean (International and Postgraduate) - Associate Professor Chris Noonan

 - Associate Dean (Research) - Professor David Grinlinton

 - Assistant Dean (Academic), Honours, Scholarships and Prizes Coordinator - John Ip